Idea to end MLB coronavirus shutdown by playing in Arizona is wishful thinking, and dangerous

 Ideas being floated include miked-up players; the use of robo-umpires to call balls and strikes so the home-plate ump could set up a safe distance behind the catcher; no mound visits whatsoever; players spreading out in the stands, rather than using a dugout, to foster social distancing; lots of doubleheaders, with those games limited to seven innings; and rosters expanded to as many as 50 players because of the compacted schedule, the oppressive heat in the Phoenix area in the summer, and the possibility of players contracting the coronavirus.

 I’ll be charitable and say this movement for an accelerated return of baseball is not entirely driven by greed, though certainly both players and owners are eager to get the revenue flowing again.
-There is something to be said for sports being used in its traditional role as a diversion and rallying point in times of crisis — an opportunity it hasn’t been afforded under the unique circumstances of coronavirus.
+There is something to be said for sports being used in its traditional role as a diversion and rallying point in times of crisis — an opportunity it hasn’t been afforded under the unique circumstances of the coronavirus.

 But therein lies the rub.
 The idea that a couple thousand people — counting 50-man rosters, coaching staffs, television crews, and the variety of other personnel (including grounds crews and other stadium workers) that would be necessary for the staging of games — can be safely quarantined for 4½ months strains credibility.
 While players in their physical prime might be less vulnerable to the ravages of coronavirus, there are plenty of older managers, coaches, umpires and front-office staffers who are.